Best Way to Drive Around Australia

 Leave The Caravan Behind To Explore

 If travelling with a caravan you do not take it everywhere you go.
-Consider carrying a tent in the tow vehicle, and when the going gets tough, leave the van behind in a caravan park (usually at a nominal charge) and go camping.
+Consider carrying a tent in the tow vehicle, and when the going gets tough, leave the van behind in a caravan (usually at a nominal charge) and go camping.
 This is particularly or so in and around Alice Springs (Australia’s Centre).
-Many caravan owners park leave their ‘vans in the town’s caravan parks –then tour the area in their 4WD tow vehicles.
+Many caravan owners park leave their ‘vans in the town’s caravans –then tour the area in their 4WD tow vehicles.

 Another alternative is to rent a 4WD camper for remote areas or join a guided group tour.
 There are many group tours for those wishing to visit Kakadu and Lichfield Parks (near Darwin), Cape Leveque north of Broome, the vast Kimberley in general and the Cape York Peninsula.

 Cape York is a 2500 kilometre plus round trip along what used to be a seriously corrugated road.